heini208/fault_detector_spot/documentation/System_Design.md

 ## 10.4 Package Selection

-For navigation, the system is built around the ROS 2 Navigation Stack (`nav2`), which acts as the high-level planner and controller for the Spot base. `nav2` was chosen because it is the de‑facto standard navigation framework in ROS 2, integrates well with behaviour trees, and can treat Spot essentially as an omnidirectional mobile base by sending pose or velocity commands via the Spot ROS 2 driver.
+For navigation, the system is built around the ROS2 Navigation Stack (`nav2`), which acts as the high-level planner and controller for the Spot base. `nav2` was chosen because it is the de‑facto standard navigation framework in ROS2, integrates well with behaviour trees, and can treat Spot essentially as an omnidirectional mobile base by sending pose or velocity commands via the Spot ROS2 driver.

 For mapping and localization, an RGB‑D-based SLAM system, **RTAB‑Map**, is used instead of a classical 2D laser-based pipeline (`slam_toolbox` + AMCL).
-RTAB‑Map can consume multiple RGB‑D streams and odometry directly, making it better suited to the available sensor configuration on Spot (multiple depth cameras, but no lidar).
+RTAB‑Map can consume multiple RGB‑D streams and odometry directly, making it better suited to the available sensor configuration on Spot (multiple depth cameras, but no
+LiDAR).
 RTAB‑Map produces a consistent map and a pose estimate in the map frame; `nav2` then uses this pose as its localization source while maintaining its own
 2D costmaps and planners.

 In summary, the architecture is:

-- Spot ROS 2 driver → provides odometry, depth/RGB streams, and base control interfaces.
+- Spot ROS2 driver → provides odometry, depth/RGB streams, and base control interfaces.
 - RTAB‑Map → fuses odometry and depth/RGB data into a map and provides global localization.
 - `nav2` → consumes RTAB‑Map’s pose to plan and execute base motions using 2D costmaps.
 - Behaviour Tree → issues high-level mapping and navigation commands (e.g. `CREATE_MAP`, `START_SLAM`, `START_LOCALIZATION`, `MOVE_TO_WAYPOINT`), but delegates